 It didn’t start with a viral campaign.
 It started with a question: Why aren’t people engaging with our cause online?

-Several nonprofits have everything in place—a clear mission, powerful fieldwork, even a decent following.
+Several nonprofits have everything in place, a clear mission, powerful fieldwork, and even a decent following.
 Yet their posts barely get noticed.
 Often, the problem isn’t the message.
-It’s how—and where—the story is being told.
+It’s how, and where, the story is being told.

 This challenge led us to explore a new question: Who’s doing it right?

-In our blog, How Do I Create an Effective Social Media Strategy for My Nonprofit?, we broke down the elements of a strong strategy—from knowing your audience to telling stories that inspire action.
+In our blog post, How Do I Create an Effective Social Media Strategy for My Nonprofit?, we broke down the elements of a strong strategy, from understanding your audience to telling stories that inspire action.
 But strategy alone isn’t enough.
 Sometimes, you need to see it in motion.

 With over 5.06 lakh followers on Instagram and 2.3 lakh on LinkedIn, Tata Trusts pairs tradition with design-led digital storytelling.
 Their reels don’t feel like cropped versions of larger videos.
-Instead, each animation appears made specifically for the Instagram frame—flowing within the reel, never jarring or off-centre.
+Instead, each animation appears made specifically for the Instagram frame, flowing within the reel, never jarring or off-centre.
 Moreover, their content is rich with culture, context, and clarity.
-From Indian heritage to grassroots innovations, each snippet teaches something—gently, but impactfully.
+From Indian heritage to small grassroots innovations, each snippet shares a lesson in a gentle but striking way.

-Most reels consistently earn 10,000+ views, with a standout Independence Day piece reaching 49.3k.
-On LinkedIn, their post honouring Jamsetji Tata’s 1892 endowment fund drew over 500 likes and comments that express resonance.
-Furthermore, it sparked intergenerational reflections on legacy, purpose, and community.
-It’s a reminder: when form meets feeling, engagement naturally follows.
+Most of their reels sit at 10,000+ views, with one Independence Day piece touching 49.3k.
+On LinkedIn, a post honouring Jamsetji Tata’s 1892 endowment fund drew over 500 likes and comments that spoke about how deeply it resonated.
+It also set off reflections across generations on legacy, purpose, and community.
+It is a quiet reminder that when form meets feeling, people tend to engage on their own.

 Ramakrishna NK: When Founders Become the Voice of Their Mission

-Sometimes, the most powerful nonprofit content doesn’t come from the brand—it comes from the people who built it.
-Ramakrishna NK, co-founder of Rang De, is a prime example.
+Sometimes the most powerful nonprofit stories do not come from the brand at all; they come straight from the people who built it.
+Ramakrishna NK, co-founder of Rang De, is one of them.
 Rang De itself is India’s pioneering peer-to-peer lending platform, offering low-interest loans to underserved communities.
 But Ram’s personal posts often do the heavy lifting.

 Moreover, Ram often starts with topical reflections and weaves them back into Rang De’s values.
 This founder-driven storytelling deepens trust, shows leadership with empathy, and reminds us that sometimes, the face behind the cause makes all the difference.